zendesk/copenhagen_theme/README.md

 NOTE: These files are not yet the source of truth for Copenhagen theme.

 The Copenhagen theme is a responsive theme for Zendesk Guide.
+It is designed to be used together with [Theming Center](https://support.zendesk.com/hc/en-us/community/topics/115000528387-Zendesk-Guide-beta-Theming-Center)

 You can see the theme live [here](https://copenhagentheme.zendesk.com/hc/en-us).

 The Copenhagen theme for Help Center consists of a [set of templates](#templates), [styles](#styles), a Javascript file used mainly for interactions and an [assets folder](#assets).